 Analyzing Boeing's Unusual Options Activity

-Boeing (NYSE:BA) shares experienced unusual options activity on Tuesday.
-The stock price moved down to $241.15 following the option alert.
+On Friday, shares of Boeing (NYSE:BA) saw unusual options activity.
+After the option alert, the stock price moved down to $249.81.

 - Option Type: SWEEP